EECS150/asic_labs_fa21/lab2/spec.md

 After the window opens, you may need to adjust the zoom settings from “View — Zoom“ or the corresponding buttons on the toolbar.
 The picture below displays the output of the FIR filter as a step waveform.
-This can be achieved by setting the radix of the signal to be 2’s compliment (right-click — Set Radix — Twos compliment) and then changing the Set Draw Style Scheme to be Vector: Analog (right-click — Set Draw Style Scheme — Analog).
+This can be achieved by setting the radix of the signal to be 2’s complement (right-click — Set Radix — Twos complement) and then changing the Set Draw Style Scheme to be Vector: Analog (right-click — Set Draw Style Scheme — Analog).
 You then need to change the properties of the signal since the beginning of the waveform does not utilize the full scale.
 If you right click and go to properties, you can set the Analog Waveform properties to be User, and set